indigodavid/blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Blog App

-> This App is a Blog that uses Ruby on Rails
+> This App is a a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+It uses Ruby on Rails as an MVC framework.

 ## Built With

-- Major languages
+- Ruby On Rails (RoR)
-- Frameworks
+- PostegreSQL
-- Technologies used
+- SASS

 ## Live Demo (if available)